fasamany1/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Timeline

-* May 1, 2023, 10:00 AM (GMT): The issue was first detected when an engineer noticed a spike in error logs related to database connection failures.
+* October 10, 2023, 10:00 AM (GMT): The issue was first detected when an engineer noticed a spike in error logs related to database connection failures.

-* May 1, 2023, 10:15 AM (GMT): The monitoring system triggered an alert indicating a significant increase in error rates and service degradation.
+* October 10, 2023, 10:15 AM (GMT): The monitoring system triggered an alert indicating a significant increase in error rates and service degradation.

 * Actions Taken:
     * The engineering team immediately investigated the issue, focusing on the database and network infrastructure.